Philippine National Oil Company: History

-In 1993, PNOC also ventured into petrochemicals, setting up the Philippines' first petrochemical industrial estate in Limay, Bataan.
+In 1995, PNOC also ventured into petrochemicals, setting up the Philippines' first petrochemical industrial estate in Mariveles, Bataan.

 In 1994, the Government of the Philippines partially privatized Petron through signing of stock purchase agreement with Saudi Aramco and in 2009, San Miguel Corporation took full control of Petron Corporation.

 Subsidiaries

 PNOC currently has 2 subsidiaries working together to realize PNOC’s vision: PNOC Exploration Corporation and PNOC Renewables Corporation.